Specialist Treatment at The London Centre

 The term “personality disorder” can be seen as negative or labelling.
 However, it does not mean that there is a problem with your personality – instead it is meant to indicate the way in which the difficulties develop (deeply ingrained patterns of behaviour typically apparent by adolescence/early adulthood).

 Although not common, BPD has been shown to be more prevalent in those with eating disorders than those in the general population.
-It is unclear why, but may be due underlying factors such as traumatic life experiences contributing to both; to the impulsivity seen in BPD making people more vulnerable to bingeing; or due to the stressors stemming from the eating disordered behaviours triggering BPD in those vulnerable to it.
+It is unclear why, but may be due to underlying factors such as traumatic life experiences contributing to both; to the impulsivity seen in BPD making people more vulnerable to bingeing; or due to the stressors stemming from the eating disordered behaviours triggering BPD in those vulnerable to it.